NOTACAL logo

 Practical Tips

 The single most effective way to avoid credit card interest is to pay your statement balance in full every month.
+Paying the statement balance, not the minimum payment due, ensures that no interest accrues and that your grace period remains intact for new purchases.
 If you cannot pay the full balance, pay as much as you can above the minimum.
 Even $50 extra per month can save hundreds of dollars in interest and shave years off your payoff timeline.
-Consider transferring high-interest balances to a 0% APR balance transfer card, but be aware of transfer fees (typically 3% to 5%) and make sure you pay off the balance before the promotional period ends.

 Stop using the card while paying down the balance.
 Every new purchase that is not paid off immediately accrues interest from the transaction date if you are carrying a balance.
-Use cash or a debit card for new purchases until the credit card balance is zero.
-Set up automatic payments for at least the minimum amount to avoid late fees and penalty APRs, which can be as high as 30%.
+Use cash or a debit card for new purchases until the credit card balance reaches zero.
+For everyday spending, consider using a separate card that you pay in full each month to preserve a grace period on new purchases while you pay down the balance on the problematic card.

 Limitations